hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - northbound interfact (NBI)
     - intent API
     - an abstraction of network functions with a programmable interface for <span style="color: #bb6600;">applications</span> to consume the network services and configure the network dynamically
-    - SDN controller communicating w/ network service applications, the management solution
+    - SDN controller communicating w/ <span style="color: #bb6600;">network service applications, the management solution </span>
     - applications for network services, including network virtualization, dynamic virtual network provisioning, firewall monitoring, user identity management and access policy control
     - typically <span style="color: #bb6600;">RESTful APIs</span> used to communicate between the SDN controller and the services and applications running over the network
     - used for the <span style="color: #bb6600;">orchestration and automation</sapn> of the network components to align with the needs of different applications via SDN network programmability